yepwoo/laragine/README.md

 After installing the package you will find a directory called `unit_template` inside `core/Base`, that's the directory that has the default views that will be included in every unit you generate (after running this command `php artisan laragine:unit {UnitName} {--module=ModuleName}` keep reading to learn more about this command).

+Please take a look at the blade files inside `core/Base/views` and `core/Base/unit_template` you will notice that `$global` variable is shared across all the views.

 `php artisan laragine:module {ModuleName}`

 To create new module, here is an example: